katavouta/katavouta.github.io/_pages/about.md

 author_profile: true
 comments: true
 ---
-I am an early career scientists based at the National Oceanography Center & the University of Liverpool, UK.
+I am an early career scientists based at the National Oceanography Centre & the University of Liverpool, UK.

 ---